 Contact Our Experienced Chicago Wrongful Termination Attorney Today!

-If you reviewed this FAQ and believe you are a victim of wrongful termination, it is important that you contact an experienced employment attorney to discuss whether you may be entitled back pay, job reinstatement, compensatory damages, and other relief.
+If you reviewed this FAQ and believe you are a victim of wrongful termination, it is important that you contact an experienced employment attorney to discuss whether you may be entitled to back pay, job reinstatement, compensatory damages and other relief.
 Remember, there is an important concept, known as a statute of limitations, which likely governs your potential claim.
 Contact one of our experienced attorneys today.